JeremiahKaren/35percent.github.io/_posts/2016-12-12-draft-more-on-notting-hill.md

 ![](/img/claremonteastnewbuild.jpg)

 ## Notting Hill Housing (no) Trust
 Notting Hill's [flagrant breach](http://35percent.org/2015-03-18-stand-up-for-more-social-housing/) of its planning consent for the Bermondsey Spa regeneration, was what [provided the impetus](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/#background) for our complaint to the Ombudsman last year.
-This further discovery of malpractice should send shivers down the spine of Southwark's administration, who selected Notting Hill as its development partner not just for Bermondsey Spa, but also for the [Silwood estate](/silwood-estate-regeneration), [Aylesbury estate](/aylesbury-estate), [Elmington estate](/elmington-estate-regeneration), [Wood Dene estate](/wooddene-estate-regeneration), [Manor Place Depot](/manor-place-depot) and [Canada Water](/canada-water) regeneration where it is developing sites C&E in a joint venture will Sellar.
+This further discovery of Notting Hill's malpractice should be sounding alarm bells with Southwark's administration, who selected Notting Hill as its development partner not just for Bermondsey Spa, but also for the [Silwood estate](/silwood-estate-regeneration), [Aylesbury estate](/aylesbury-estate), [Elmington estate](/elmington-estate-regeneration), [Wood Dene estate](/wooddene-estate-regeneration), [Manor Place Depot](/manor-place-depot) and [Canada Water](/canada-water) regeneration (joint venture will Sellar).

 | Scheme  | Units |
 |---|---|